How to Start Scroll Sawing – 11 Step Guide and Some Useful Tips

 Printer

 You will need a printer to print out a pattern.
-I have used both inkjet and laser printer.
+I have used both inkjet and laser printers.

 Wood / Stock